d4rkstar/yii2-remark-asset/README.md

 ],
 ```

-You've to change these in your configuration:
+Then change these in your configuration:

 ```php
 'components' => [